tensorflow/tensorflow/tensorflow/g3doc/tutorials/word2vec/index.md

 capture some general, and in fact quite useful, semantic information about words and their relationships to one another.
-It was very interesting when we first discovered that certain directions in the induced vector space specialize towards certain semantic relationships, e.g. *male-female*, *gender* and even *country-capital* relationships between words, as illustrated in the figure below (see also for example
+It was very interesting when we first discovered that certain directions in the induced vector space specialize towards certain semantic relationships, e.g. *male-female*, *verb tense* and even *country-capital* relationships between words, as illustrated in the figure below (see also for example
 [Mikolov et al., 2013](http://www.aclweb.org/anthology/N13-1090)).